Online therapy for individuals and couples in CT, FL & internationally

 203.434.4092

-Scroll down for frequently asked questions, or contact me directly with the form below.
+Still have lingering questions?
+Scroll down for commonly asked questions or contact me by email, phone, or the form below.

 I am committed to keeping your information private.
 Please remember that email is not always a secure form of communication.
 Please do not include information that you would like to remain confidential.